nikitavoloboev/data/focusing/rules.md

 ## Communication

 - Show interest.
+Ask genuine questions.
 Listen more.
+Don't interrupt.
 Don't be annoying and self indulgent.
 Respect time and don't pressure for response.

 ## Finance